-Around the world, women and girls are working to break free of poverty, hunger, violence, and inequality.
-Women Thrive Worldwide stands with them, amplifying their voices to realize transformational change in international assistance and U.S. policies.
+Around the world, women and girls are working to break free of poverty, violence, and inequality.
+Women Thrive Worldwide stands with them, amplifying their voices to realize transformational change in local, national, and global policymaking.

 Education for Girls.